th7/pg_snippets/README.md

 As long as you remember which change_id you saw last, you can always figure out which data in my_table has changed.

 The PgSnippets::V* namespace is to make sure the SQL never changes.
-Any chnges to existing SQL will go into a new version namespace, so your migrations stay reproducable even if you upgrade this gem.
+Any changes to existing SQL will go into a new version namespace, so your migrations stay reproducible even if you upgrade this gem.

 ## Development